About TheChocolateLife

 The Maven Era

-In March of 2017 I fielded a phone call from members of the technical and business development teams from a startup called Maven recruiting me to move TheChocolateLife to their platform.
-The pitch was persuasive and over the course of the next six months I prepared to make the move, making the switch in September 2017.
+In March of 2017, I fielded a phone call from members of the technical and business development teams from a startup called Maven, recruiting me to move TheChocolateLife to their platform.
+The pitch was persuasive, and over the course of the next six months, I prepared to make the move, making the switch in September 2017.

 What TheChocolateLife looked like on Maven, December 2020.
 Cluttered, much?

-Fortunately, they were in the process of finishing a working export utility (to Wordpress .WXR).
 I spent about a month looking for both a new hosting platform and a developer who could help me make the move.
-Having stood up and managed a number of Wordpress sites over the course of a decade, hosting TheChocolateLife on WP was a non-starter.

 Enter The Ghost Era